maria-a02/DL_Project/README.md

 # **Gems required for this project**
 ```
+# Use postgresql as the database for Active Record
+gem 'pg'
 # Use bootstrap and jquery for styling
 gem 'bootstrap', '~> 4.6.0'
 gem 'jquery-rails'